PlatmaC/node-red-google-calendar/README.md

 * **msg.payload.timemax** - a text search string used to select relevant events

+**Notice: time should be entered in timezone that is used in Google Calendar**

 example: msg.payload = { timemin:"Feb 12, 2020 00:15:15", timemax:"Feb 13, 2020 00:15:15"

 * **msg.calendarId** - a text search string used to select relevant events.
 Example: msg.calendarId = "abc@gmail.com"